TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/8-developing-a-custom-viewhelper.rst

 Most of the time this method is implemented.
 It's the one that is called by default from within the compiled Fluid.

+It is however not called on AbstractTagBasedViewHelper implementations - on such classes you still need to use the render() method since that is the only way you can access $this->tag which contains the tag builder that generates the actual XML tag.

 As this method has to be static, there is no access to instance attributes, e.g.
 :php:`$this->tag` within an subclass of :php:`AbstractTagBasedViewHelper`.